 - there are no neighbouring premises

-- it's not been possible to notify all owners and agricultural tenants
+- it has not been possible to notify all owners and agricultural tenants

 - it relates to a bad neighbour development or the development is contrary to the Local Development Plan